ExpressionEngine/ExpressionEngine-User-Guide/source/development/usage/input.rst

 .. method:: set_cookie([$name = ''[, $value = ''[, $expire = '']]])

   Sets cookie based on name and value.
-The advantage to using this function over just the standard PHP function is because EE will automatically add the cookie domain, cookie prefix, and cookie path as specified in the preferences.
+The advantage to using this function over the standard PHP function is EE will automatically add the cookie domain, cookie prefix, and cookie path as specified in the preferences.
 Those are helpful for making these cookies unique to EE and not interfering with other cookies set for your site by other software.

   :param string $name: Name of the cookie
   :param string $value: Value of the cookie